Index Pages in this issue: 1 2 3 4

 Congratulations!
 I have just finished reading the first issue of "The Amity Star" -- including the advertisements -- and hasten to extend to you my very best wishes for a long and prosperous life for this very much needed publication.

-I am particularly interested in this publication since I am a native of Bethany although I have not been a resident for many years -- still my roots are deeply planted in its grand old hills.
+I am particularly interested in this publication since I am a native of Bethany although I have not been a resident for many years

 I do hope your venture will succeed and again congratulate you on this fine first issue.
 Long may it live!